x64BitWorm/mini_militia_map_editor/README.md

 # mini_militia_map_editor
 Functional mini militia map editor

+FOR INTEREST, YOU CAN WATCH A TIME-LAPSE FOR CREATING ONE OF THE MAPS (timelapse.avi)

 0. General.
 This application was created to create your own maps for Mini Militia game.
 This editor is unstable, but with the correct